 5. Discover and enhance young people’s competencies to assist them in becoming more confident and self-sufficient.

-6. Maintain an outcome based focus at the young person, program and community levels.
+6. Maintain an outcome-based focus at the individual, program, and community levels.

-7. Involve young people with parents, peers and mentors in mutual discovery and recovery.
+7. Involve transition age youth with guardians, peers, and mentors in mutual discovery and recovery.